mozilla/lorax/README.md

 You can find the inputs for email, country, and ToS in the HTML file.
 They are all under the form tag with the class "keep-informed__form"

+### Success / Fail Buttons
+The styling and basic functionality for these buttons is implemented.
+There are variables for each button, **showFailedBtn** and **showSuccessBtn**.
+If there are set to true, the buttons will appear.<br>

+The functions **onSubmitFail()** and **onSubmitSuccess()** provide functionality to turn these variables to true and set the other buttons to false.
+For example, running **onSubmitFail()** will show the "Failed" button and hide the "Submit" and "Success" buttons.
+Feel free to change the functionality as needed.